BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for

 The key to effective cleaning of antique silver is regular care.

-Dust regularly with a soft brush, or gently rub with a soft cloth to remove fingerprints and light dirt.
+Dust your items regularly with a soft brush.
+You can also gently rub with a soft cloth to remove fingerprints and light dirt.

 Silver can be washed in hot soapy water.
 Afterwards always rinse clean in hot water.
 Once your silver is dry, buff gently with a soft cloth.

-Vigorous polishing with an abrasive cleaner will only damage your items, and lessen their value.
+Avoid vigorous polishing with an abrasive cleaner.
+That will only damage your items and lessen their value.

-There are several products available for removing tarnish from antique silver.
+There are several solutions available for removing tarnish from antique silver.
+These include cream, foam and liquid polish treatments.

-For best results, use a long-term silver polish which leaves a protective layer on the surface.
+BADA recommend using a long-term silver polish.
+In addition to cleaning, this will leave a protective layer on the surface.

-Try testing on the underside of an item to see if you like the results, before using on visible surfaces.
+Try testing your product on the underside of an item to see if you like the results.
+If satisfied you can then apply to visible surfaces.

-Finally, be aware that silver dips are abrasive and can permanently damage antique silver items.
+Be aware that modern silver dip treatments are abrasive.
+If used frequently they can permanently damage antique silver items.

-Silver gilt can also be susceptible to tarnish, which builds up on the surface through tiny weaknesses in the gilding.
+Silver gilt can also be susceptible to tarnish.
+It is common for tarnish to build up on the surface through tiny weaknesses in the gilding.

-Exercise extreme care when cleaning sivler gilt, as thin layers can easily be polished away.
+It is important to exercise extreme care when cleaning sivler gilt.
+This is because thin layers of silver gilt can easily be polished away.

-For best results, consult a BADA specialist, who will be happy to recommend an experienced restorer.
+For best results seek advice from a BADA specialist.
+They will be happy to recommend an experienced restorer.

 Long term storage

 To preserve the polish on domestic silver, wrap it in dry, acid-free tissue paper.

 For secure long-term storage it is advisable to store antique items in an air tight polythene bag.